Looking for the best hip hop drum samples and loops?

 All 368 of the samples within this pack are one-shots, so no loops are included, making the price of $47 understandable, but also affordable and good value for money.
 With the absence of loops, this kit is possibly more suited to intermediates and professionals.

-If the Toronto sound is what you’re all about, then Modern Samples Lo-Fi Drums Collection is solution for you.
 This Hip Hop Collection comes in at $29 and crams in a lot of value for low price tag.
 This kit is guaranteed to give you that smooth groove that OVO has pioneered.

 Inside this pack, you’ll get 209 individually recorded samples, from both live kits and drum machines, along with a bonus 33 loops (value of $19).
 Each sample is recorded with top quality analog gear, ensuring what you get is a completely true sound.